GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Approach and Methodology

 The coder agent is responsible for generating executable code from given RA expressions.
 Upon receiving an RA expression, the agent follows precise instructions to produce code that delivers the final analytical results.
 This capability allows the agent to generate complete, self-contained code at once, eliminating the need for step-by-step generation and execution phases.

-The generated code is immediately ready for execution and incorporates robust error handling and validation mechanisms.
-These include data type validation to ensure correct handling of numerical and categorical fields, null value handling to maintain data integrity, validation of numerical operations, and validation of join conditions to ensure proper matching of key columns between tables.
-Exception handling is also included to address potential runtime errors, ensuring reliable execution.
+To ensure the generated code meets quality standards, we designed prompts that specifically instruct the LLM to include essential validation mechanisms.
+The prompts explicitly require data type validation instructions for numerical and categorical field handling, null value checking procedures to maintain data integrity, validation of numerical operations, and validation of join conditions to ensure proper matching of key columns between tables.

 By generating the entire code in a single pass rather than through iterative refinement, the agent significantly reduces processing overhead, system response time, and resource consumption while minimizing potential errors that could arise from multiple execution steps.
-This streamlined approach to code generation and execution ensures both efficiency and reliability in the analysis pipeline while maintaining the precision established by the formal RA expressions.
-Producing the executable code in a single step also significantly accelerates the overall analysis process, improving system responsiveness to user queries.
+This streamlined yet precise approach ensures both efficiency and reliability in the analysis pipeline, fully aligned with the formal rigor of RA expressions and improving overall system responsiveness to user queries.